University of California, Santa Cruz Silicon Valley Initiatives: Innovation, Entrepreneurship, and Research

-Silicon Valley Regional Data Trust

-The SVRDT is a project by sociologist Rebecca London and Professor Emeritus Rod Ogawa to use data-sharing to identify common problems students are facing in the Santa Cruz, Santa Clara, and San Mateo counties and find solutions to address them.
-The trust enables teachers, principals, social workers, public and mental health professionals, judges, and probation officers to share information in real time about students and the services they are receiving to better address their needs.

-Center for Games and Playable Media

-The Center for Games and Playable Media (CGPM) was established in 2010 and promotes research into both games for entertainment and serious games for training and rehabilitation.
-It houses five game-related research labs that study a diversity of games, working on projects that range from artificial intelligence to level design.
-Its Expressive Intelligence Studio, dedicated to exploring the intersection of artificial intelligence, art, and design, is one of the largest technical game research groups in the world.

 Cyber-Physical Systems Research Center (CPSRC)

 This research center studies cyber-physical systems, which rely on computational algorithms integrated with physical components.
 The goal of the center is to facilitate collaborative research on these large and complicated systems within UCSC and with industrial partners.
 It studies, among other things, autonomous systems, human sensing, smart cities and buildings, power grids, agriculture, manufacturing, transportation, and connected health.

 Data, Discovery, and Decisions (D3) Research Center

 The D3 Research Center opened in 2017 and is led by Professor of Computer Science Lise Getoor.
 It engages with foundational computational, mathematical, and statistical research to make it easier to make decisions and discoveries based on complex data sets.
 The goal of the center is to develop open-source tools for addressing the challenges big data presents, and to create a platform for partnering with the industries in the Silicon Valley area in the field of data science.